Tuition and Financial Aid

-The financial aid deadline for the 2019-2020 school year is February 1, 2020, for new students and January 10, 2020, for returning students.
-Please contact the Admissions Office with questions.
+The financial aid deadline for the 2020-2021 school year was February 1, 2020, for new students and January 10, 2020, for returning students.
+Please contact the Admission Office with questions.

 - What are the different ways I can pay my child’s tuition?